Kaszanas/DatasetPreparator/src/datasetpreparator/directory_flattener/README.md

   --file_extension TEXT          File extension for the files that will be put
                                  to the top level directory.
 Example
                                  ('.SC2Replay').  [required]
+  --force_overwrite BOOLEAN      Flag that specifies if the user wants to
+                                 overwrite files or directories without being
+                                 prompted.  [required]
   --log [INFO|DEBUG|ERROR|WARN]  Log level.
 Default is WARN.
   --help                         Show this message and exit.
 ```